 - Reducing your income

-- Increasing your living expenses
+- Increasing your living expenses (such as energy bills)

 - Requiring you to purchase expensive items

 - Increasing your travel costs

 There are several ways to find the additional funds you need:

 - Disabled Facilities Grants contact your Local Authority

 - VAT Relief on equipment designed specifically for a disabled person

 - Personal Independence Payment and other welfare benefits such as Employment Support Allowance and Universal Credit